How to Prevent Credit Card Fraud at Your Restaurant

-Credit card fraud has been an issue for consumers and businesses since the boom in credit card use in the 1980s (leg warmer shopping spree, anyone?).
+Credit card fraud has been an issue for consumers and businesses since advances in payment processing technology led to the boom in credit card use in the 1980s (leg warmer shopping spree, anyone?).

 But since the EMV liability shift, which came into full effect in April 2018, the burden has shifted.
 Now, business owners need to learn ways to prevent credit card fraud to avoid footing the bill for fraudulent charges.

 First things first, it’s important to answer the question, “what is EMV?”

 Put simply, the EMV liability shift is the change in responsibility for charges made with a fraudulent credit card, from banks to businesses.
 Before the shift, the card issuer (i.e. the bank) was liable for fraudulent charges and would have to absorb the costs.
 After the shift, businesses became liable for fraudulent charges over $25.

 EMV cards – chip-based debit and credit cards designed to increase security and prevent fraud – are now the global gold standard.
 So, if someone tries to pay with a fraudulent EMV card and your venue processes the payment by magstripe (swipe) instead of with an EMV reader (tap or dip), you’ll be liable for fraudulent charges.
 That means footing a fraudster’s bill out of pocket , whether it’s for a $30 lunch or a lavish $300 five-course meal.
 Ouch.

 That’s right, folks.
 Credit card fraud is no joke.
 That’s why it pays to learn all you can about how to protect your restaurant against EMV chargebacks – because ultimately you’ll be preventing credit card fraud for your customers, too.

 Credit card fraud is when someone steals payment card information, a personal identification number (PIN), or a person’s actual physical card and uses it to pay for something.

 There are two main types of credit card fraud: